2023-07-07 14:56:07

 Without it, AI risks giving us a living nightmare, ITU Secretary-General Doreen Bogdan-Martin warned this week, describing a world with millions of jobs at risk and plagued by misinformation. “social unrest, geopolitical instability and economic disparities on a scale we have never seen before”.

-The humanoid robot Ameca assured for its part during the press conference that things would depend on the way the AI was going to be deployed: “We must be careful, but also enthusiastic about the idea that these technologies can improve our life in many ways.
+The humanoid robot Ameca assured for its part during the press conference that things would depend on the way the AI was going to be deployed: “We must be careful, but also enthusiastic regarding the idea that these technologies can improve our life in many ways.

 1688863623